williamcfrancis/YOLOv3-Object-Detection-from-Scratch/README.md

 # YOLOv3 from scratch

-## Introduction
+## Overview
-Object detection is a fundamental task in computer vision.
-The problem of object recognition essentially consists of first localizing the object and then classifying it with a semantic label.
-In recent deep learning based methods, YOLO is an extremely fast real time multi object detection algorithm.
-The following image is a demo of what object detection does.
-The color indicates different semantic class.
+YOLO (You Only Look Once) is a fast, real-time object detection algorithm that is widely used in the field of computer vision.
+It is capable of detecting multiple objects in an image and assigning them semantic labels based on their class.
+The following image is an example of the output of an object detection model:
 ![image](https://user-images.githubusercontent.com/38180831/206100696-b4db529c-63e1-4c31-bcfb-348c8b3f5722.png)

-#### Some Useful Online Materials
+Here, the different colors indicate different object classes.

+If you want to learn more about YOLO, here are some useful resources:
 [Original YOLO paper](https://arxiv.org/pdf/1506.02640.pdf) |
 [Intuitive Explanation](https://towardsdatascience.com/yolo-you-only-look-once-real-time-object-detection-explained-492dc9230006) |
 [YOLO Video Tutorial](https://www.youtube.com/watch?v=9s_FpMpdYW8&list=PLkDaE6sCZn6Gl29AoE31iwdVwSG-KnDzF&index=30) |